seaneesrehman/LTV-Project-Frontend/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+Once the server is running, open your browser and navigate to `http://localhost:4200/` if this port is in use then cli ask you for sme other port automatically.
 The application will automatically reload whenever you modify any of the source files.

 ## Description